sotrh/learn-wgpu/docs/showcase/mipmaps/readme.md

 # Mipmapping

-I games and other graphics applications it's often convenient to use a single texture that gets tiled across the surface.
+In games and other graphics applications it's often convenient to use a single texture that gets tiled across the surface.
 If you use a texture with some complexity, and your scene is large you'll get a lot of noise in the distances.